WSSR: Star 96.7

 WSSR and NextMedia's 32 other radio stations were sold to Digity, LLC for $85 million; the transaction was consummated on February 10, 2014.
 Effective February 25, 2016, Digity, LLC and its 124 radio stations were acquired by Alpha Media for $264 million.
+Alpha Media merged with Connoisseur Media on September 4, 2025.

 Scott Childers joined WSSR in 2008 as afternoon drive host, and became program director in 2012.
 In April 2019, Childers was replaced in his weekday afternoon and evening shift by Eddie Volkman.

 HD programming

-WSSR transmits in HD Radio and provides a multicast (extra) channel, which carries sister station, WJOL-AM 1340 on HD 2.
+WSSR transmits in HD Radio and provides a multicast (extra) channel, which carries sister station WJOL on HD 2.
 The main HD channel, HD 1 simulcasts the over-the-air (analog) channel.